-Pretty much any online bank lets you set up automatic deposits to a savings account these days.
-You can also set up deposits to fall in line with payday so you don’t feel like your checking account is draining.
+Almost any online bank lets you set up automatic deposits to a savings account these days.
+You can also set up deposits to align with payday so you don’t feel your checking account is draining.

 10. Save Money on Entertainment

-When it comes to discretionary spending, entertainment can be one of the most problematic areas for people’s budgets.
+Regarding discretionary spending, entertainment can be one of the most problematic areas for people’s budgets.
 After all, a few nights out with friends or a busy weekend of activities and you might be out hundreds of dollars.
-But, you don’t have to give up entertainment to stay on budget.
-Rather, one of the best ways to save money involves looking for free or cheaper entertainment sources instead of forking over money every weekend.
+But you don’t have to give up entertainment to stay on budget.
+Instead, one of the best ways to save money involves looking for free or cheaper entertainment sources instead of forking money every weekend.

-Some examples of free or affordable activities you can try include:
+Some examples of accessible or affordable activities you can try include:

 - Having a beach day

 - Hosting a potluck with friends instead of going to a restaurant

 If you’re going to spend money on entertainment, try to stretch the money you’re spending.
 For example, if you go out to eat with your kids, look up places that let kids eat for free in your city.
 Similarly, if you’re going to the movies, check if certain days of the week have discount ticket prices.